-- 16. Employees who have a material impact on the Bank's risk profile whose: - (i) total remuneration was more than € 500,000 in the preceding financial year (taken in consideration that the remuneration should not exceed the total remuneration of the Governor of the Bank of Greece no employees are identified); - (ii) total remuneration is within the 0.3 % of the employees, rounded up to the next integer, who have been awarded the highest total remuneration in the preceding financial year; - (iii) total remuneration was in the preceding financial year equal to or greater than the lowest total remuneration awarded in that financial year to an employee who meets any of the criteria in points (1), (3), (5), (6), (8), (11), (12), (13) or (14);
+- 9. Employees entitled to significant remuneration in the proceeding financial year provided the following conditions are met: - (i) Employee's total remuneration is equal or greater than €750,000; - (ii) Employees' total remuneration is within the 0.3 % of the employees, rounded up to the next integer, who have been awarded the highest total remuneration in the preceding financial year; - (iii) Employees' professional activities do not have a material impact on the Bank's risk profile, because the employee, or the category of the employee to which the employee belongs, meet any of the following conditions: - i.
+Employees or categories of employees only carry out professional activities and have authorities in a business unit which is not a material business unit; or - ii.
+The professional activities of the employees or category of employees have no material impact on the risk profile of a material business unit.

-Point 16(iii) does not include the following employee categories:

-- (i) employees who only carry out professional activities and have authorities in a business unit which is not a material business unit; or - (ii) employees who have no material impact on the risk profile of a material business unit through the professional activities carried out.